Utah Metal Mines and Tunnel Co.

 The Utah Metal and Tunnel property had a long tunnel that was completed in mid 1913.
 The tunnel exited in Middle Canyon, east of Tooele.
 The company absorbed the adjacent Bingham New Haven company on December 1, 1915, to settle potential encroachment claims.

-Utah Metal Mining Company had been organized in 1909 to consolidate the properties of the Bingham Central Mining, Bingham Standard Copper, and Bingham Metal Mining companies.
+Utah Metal Mining Company had been organized in 1909 to consolidate the properties of three companies: the Bingham Central Mining, Bingham Standard Copper, and Bingham Metal Mining companies.
 By the end of 1912, the 11,490 foot Bingham-Tooele Tunnel of the Utah Metal Mines Company was 92 percent complete.
 Work had been delayed at the Bingham end by the strike in September 1912.
 Cost of the tunnel work was about $16.45 per foot.
 (Engineering and Mining Journal, March 1, 1913, p.
 496)

 "The Utah Metal tunnel was begun in December, 1909, and finished June 22, 1913.
 It is 11,494 feet in length from the Bingham side to the Middle Canyon, or Tooele side of West Mountain.
 The company has a daily flow of about 750,000 gallons of water, of which 440,000 gallons are delivered to the Utah Copper Co. for use in its steam boilers.
 Other mines are also getting a supply of water through this tunnel which will likely be used for hauling waste and mill tailings to dump in Middle Canyon, as space for dumping is scarce in Bingham.
 The tunnel company is developing mineral ground from the 9,100-foot point in the tunnel toward the Bingham and New Haven mine."
 (Mineral Resources of the United States, USGS, 1913, page 404, citing the Utah Metal Mining Company statement to stockholders dated December 26, 1913)